UMWEDU/umw-residencelife-sync/_pages/details.md

 In order to participate in this pre-process you must submit the housing application and <a href="https://orgsync.com/59554/forms/66700">homesteading form in myUMW</a> by February 24<sup>th</sup>.
 Approved students will be assigned during Spring Break.

-<strong>Eagle Landing Mixed Sex</strong>: A group of four current students consisting of two females and two males may choose to live together in one apartment (the females in one double room, and the males in the other double room) in Eagle Landing.
+<strong>Mixed Sex Suite</strong>: A group of four current students consisting of two females and two males may choose to live together in one apartment (the females in one double room, and the males in the other double room) in Eagle Landing.

-In order to participate in this pre-process you must submit the housing application as well as the <a href="https://orgsync.com/59554/forms/131495">Eagle Landing Mixed Sex Suite form</a> in myUMW by February 24<sup>th</sup>.
+In order to participate in this pre-process you must submit the housing application as well as the <a href="https://orgsync.com/59554/forms/131495">Mixed Sex Suite form</a> in myUMW by February 24<sup>th</sup>.
 Approved students will be assigned during Spring Break.

 <strong>Gender Neutral Housing</strong>:  In order to participate in Gender Neutral Housing students must submit the housing application and the <a href="https://orgsync.com/59554/forms/128691">Gender Neutral Housing form</a> on MyUMW.
 <h2></h2>